manateelazycat/lsp-bridge/README.md

 2. When the completion menu pops up, `acm-mode` will be automatically enabled, and when the completion menu disappears, `acm-mode` will be automatically disabled.
 Please do not manually add `acm-mode` to any mode-hook or manually execute `acm-mode`.

 ## Usage
-Lsp-bridge is design with out of box.
+Lsp-bridge works out of the box.
 After installing the corresponding [LSP server](https://github.com/manateelazycat/lsp-bridge#supported-language-servers) and mode plugin for the language, you can start coding directly without any additional settings.

 It should be noted that lsp-bridge has three scanning modes: